baddestsupercec/Textgame/README.md

 # To Run
 1. Clone the repo using `git clone https://github.com/baddestsupercec/Textgame <DESIRED-FOLDER-NAME>`
 2. Move to the appropriate directory `cd <DESIRED-FOLDER-NAME>`
-3. Run `python -m pip install -U pygame==2.3.0 --user`
+3. Run `python -m pip install -r requirements.txt`
-4. Run `pip install pygame_gui -U`
-5. Compile and Execute gamev2.py in a Python environment to start playing!
+4. Compile and Execute gamev2.py in a Python environment to start playing! `python gamev2.py`